 We understand the importance of active monitoring and auditing of our supply chain to ensure and maintain compliance.

 nmcn’s bespoke electronic buying system, eProc, is used to automate compliance processes for our suppliers.
-Our supply chain questionnaire is issued each year to key suppliers, as well as at the outset of each relationship and upon renewals, to ensure that we can monitor on-going compliance and improvements amongst our supply chain.
-We are also incorporating a standing agenda item on responsible business in our supplier reviews with our key suppliers and also our annual P4D meetings.
+Our supply chain questionnaire is issued every three years to key suppliers, as well as at the outset of each relationship and upon renewals, to ensure that we can monitor on-going compliance and improvements amongst our supply chain.
+We are also incorporating a standing agenda item on responsible business in our supplier reviews with our key suppliers and also our quarterly P4D meetings.

 Communication & Awareness Training

 Any changes to our procurement process are communicated to all employees who have responsibility for suppliers and buying through training and policies.
-Awareness training for senior management and employees involved in the procurement function.
+Awareness training focused on Modern Slavery, Right to Work and Anti-Bribery is provided to our senior management and employees involved in the supplier evaluation process.

 Our Modern Slavery Act Policy is made available to all employees through our internal intranet, iConnect and referred to in our corporate induction.
 Other relevant policies we have in place are: Equality, Diversity & Social Inclusion Policy, Whistle-Blowing Policy, Grievance Policy, Fraud Prevention Policy, Risk Management Policy, Third Party Access Policy, Supplier Security Code of Conduct Policy.